samfeldman824/putr/README.md

 # if using pip
 pip install -r requirements.txt

-# recommended to use virtual environment
+# it is recommended to use a virtual environment
 python -m venv venv
 source venv/bin/activate
 ```